 A specialist in producing images for the archaeological and heritage

-publishing sectors, Drew is a freelance illustrator based in Glastonbury.
+sectors.
+Drew is a freelance illustrator based in the French Perigord.